wunderwuzzi23/blog/content/posts/zero-trust.md

 And here are a few other things to remember:

 * Only temporarily expose remote management endpoints
-* When exposing them, expose them to a subset  of machines that has a business need to connect
+* When exposing them, expose them to a subset of machines (and identities) that has a business need to connect
 * Strong passwords, MFA, Certificates, Smart Cards
 * Do not reuse local admin passwords (this is common in Corp IT land, especially for a local admin and root accounts)